zleman1593/Dance-Evolutionary-algorithm/README.md

 # Dance-Evolutionary-algorithm

-By Zackery Leman, and Ivy Xing
+Zackery Leman and Ivy Xing

+The majority of the code ( besides the fitness function) was taken from the other Evolutionary Algorithm found in this repository and modified to work with this fitness function to evaluate dance sequences.

+The following is a comprehensive readme:

 1. Introduction